SpaceG/spaceg.github.io/_posts/2015-04-11-ui-ux-testing-start-up-and-hacker-camps-springtime-launching.markdown

 <strong>Call for Participation: Chaos Communication Camp 2015
- </strong> I received an invitation from a friend for the CCC camp in Mildberg Germany.
+ </strong> I received an invitation from a friend for the  [CCC - Camp ](http://events.ccc.de/2015/04/09/call-for-participation-chaos-communication-camp-2015/)in Mildberg Germany.
 Anyway, I'll probably go there.
 especially I like the security area, because I'm starting a study soon.

 We’d love to see your submission for these tracks: